NUInnovation/local-tweetcast/README.md

 ### Team Members

-Shawn Caeiro, Sam Cohen, Athif Athif Wulandana
+Shawn Caeiro, Sam Cohen, Athif Wulandana

 ### What if Twitter decided this election?